CapitainHolmes/milestone-project-googleMaps/README.md

 - As a User I want to be able to search for specific areas, so that my searches aren't limited.
 - As a User I want to search for bars and restaurants, so that I get an understanding of where places are so I can plan my stay.
 - As a User I want to select a specific bar, restaurant or hotel and get the correct contact details and address for that place, so that I can give a place a call to reserve a table if need be.
-- As a User I thought it was a good idea to add a clock, but then spoke to multiple people and decided against and was a good decision to remove it.
-- As a User I thought "hiding" the results table on smaller screens was a good idea as it looked untidy and messy.

 ## FEATURES